chrisprijic/chrisprijic.github.io/content/posts/20220328_my_guidelines_on_product_development.md

 reflect the process._

 ![The different interpretations when a customer requests a feature](/img/product_development_swing.jpg)
+<p style="text-align: center;font-size: 1.3rem;"><i>
+      Copyright © <a href="www.projectcartoon.com">www.projectcartoon.com</a>
+      using the Creative Commons Attribution 3.0 Unported License
+</i></p>

+Variations of this image have circulated since the 1960's[^1] around the "Tree Swing Picture".
 When developing software, a common misconception can be thinking that what _you_ know mixed with what requirements are given to you are known by everyone.

 A popular parallel to this process is the game of telephone, where by the end of the chain of people, you can likely get a completely different result from the